 The AICPA announces minor changes to the CPA Exam from time to time.
 For example, in the fourth quarter of 2020, the CARES Act was added to the CPA Exam, primarily within REG.
 So, when major tax policies are introduced or other significant changes appear in the careers of newly licensed CPAs, the CPA Exam will reflect those adjustments.

-Note: This new policy only applies to “international Prometric testing locations” and does include testing centers in the United States, Canada, Puerto Rico, Guam, and the Virgin Islands.
+Note: This new policy only applies to “international Prometric testing locations” and does not include testing centers in the United States, Canada, Puerto Rico, Guam, and the Virgin Islands.
 Therefore, the international testing centers are located in the following countries:

-The AICPA and NASBA recently announced their plans for the “CPA Evolution” initiative.
+The AICPA and NASBA have announced plans for the “CPA Evolution” initiative.
 As business practices evolve in our rapidly changing world, accountants must evolve, too.
 The two organizations gathered input about the skills needed for future CPAs from stakeholders like the State Boards of Accountancy.
 The intent is to make sure that future CPAs will have the competencies they need to meet tomorrow’s accounting challenges.

 Under the changes, the path to CPA licensure will follow the new “Core-Plus-Discipline Model.”
 Candidates will need to demonstrate knowledge in accounting, auditing, tax, and technology as before.
 However, in addition to these core areas, CPA candidates will also need to show deeper skills in one of these three areas: